JingfengYang/Disfluency-Project/README.md

 parse_all.py This is the main script to retrieve plain text information from corresponding folders One dialogue per running.
 This script will take in one argument, which is the unique index of the dialogue file (e.g. sw2005)

 utils.py
+Include functions used in train.py

+preprocessPTB.py
-This is to read the data and finish the preprocessing (delete punctuations, partial words, 'SILENCE' and 'TRACE' ), transforms the labels to BE IE IP BE_IP O OR, and include functions used in train.py
+This is to read the data and finish the preprocessing (delete punctuations, partial words), transforms the labels to BE IE IP BE_IP O OR.

 train.py
 This is the main file to train vanilla BiLSTM model, test on development and test set.